jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 effort as futile, as the task is beyond their ability.

 With mastery-oriented children, the obversation is that they did not give attributions for their failures.
-They viewed unsolved problems as a challenge to be conquered through effort.
+They viewed unsolved problems as a challenge to be conquered through hard work.
 They relished the opportunity to reach a solution.

 These same patterns have been observed in adults as well.